 In the fall of 1913 Larry married Gertrude Elizabeth McCombs of Miami.
 After turning down a two-year contract from the Federal League that would have paid him $27,000, Doyle returned to the Giants in 1914 and batted a meager .260, adding further evidence to McGraw's theory that a player always needed a year or so to adjust to marriage.
 The next year, however, he rebounded to win the NL batting title with a .320 average, making Baseball Magazine's All-America team for the second time.
 In 1916 Doyle slumped once again.
 This time the Giants traded him to the Cubs on August 28 in a five-player deal that was essentially Doyle for Heinie Zimmerman.
 Reunited with his old friend Fred Merkle on the right side of the Chicago infield, the veteran second baseman batted a career-low .254 in 1917.
 On January 4, 1918, the Cubs packaged him to the Boston Braves in a deal for pitcher Lefty Tyler, but four days later the Giants reacquired him, announcing that he would assume pinch-hitting and utility duties.
-He missed most of the 1918 season with a broken leg but regained his starting position the next year, appearing in 100 games at second base and batting .289 with seven home runs.
+He missed much of the 1918 season with a broken leg but regained his starting position the next year, appearing in 100 games at second base and batting .289 with seven home runs.
 The 33-year-old Doyle remained a regular in 1920, closing out his major-league career by batting .285 in 137 games.